Frankston Football Club: Victorian Football League

 The mid-1990s saw a turbulent period for the VFL with many clubs disbanding and re-organising continuously, yet Frankston remained stable and competitive.
 Led by former premiership player David Rhys-Jones, Frankston managed to make the 1996 and 1997 VFL Grand Finals although would lose both matches.
 In 1999 Robert Mace was again appointed head coach, leading the club until the end of 2002.

 In 2009 Frankston appointed former North Melbourne forward Shannon Grant as its senior coach.
 Grant replaced former Melbourne defender Brett Lovett, who spent six years as coach of the Dolphins.
 In 2010 Grant was replaced by Simon Goosey, former coach of Mornington Football Club and part-time Essendon Football Club recruiter.
 In 2015, Frankston was coached by former Box Hill Hawks assistant coach Patrick Hill, but the club finished last and was winless for the first time in its history.

 After the VFL merged with the AFL reserves competition in 2000, Frankston has been unique among all VFL clubs in that it has never been involved in a reserves affiliation with an AFL team.

 In the 2010s, the club began to face financial difficulties, which was exacerbated in particular by a turndown in profitability of its pokies licence.
 It sold off the licence, which by this time was returning a loss, in May 2016, but with debts in excess of $1 million, the club went into voluntary administration late in August 2016.
 The club's VFL licence was terminated the following month.
 The club's immediate future was saved when creditors, including the state government gaming administration, agreed to waive more than 90% of the club's debt, and the club came out of administration in late November.
 It had no playing presence during 2017, but after improving its viability during the year it successfully regained its licence to return to the VFL in 2018.
 Weak on-field performances accompanied this period of off-field struggle, and the club was winless in 2015 and did not finish outside the bottom two between 2015 and 2019.

 A period of relative off-field stability from the beginning of season 2020 ensued.
 From 2024, the on-field fortunes followed with the Club qualifying for finals and in season 2025, the club hosted its first home-final since 2008 and achieved its best season since 1997.

 Women's team

-Frankston fields two women's teams in Division 1 and Division 2 of the Mornington Peninsula Football Netball League women's competition.
+Frankston fields a senior women's team and reserve women's team in Division 1 of the Mornington Peninsula Football Netball League women's competition.